aws-samples/serverless-labeling-tools/README.md

 # Testing

 Once the deployment finishes, copy the URL printed out by the CDK, and open it in a browser to start using the labeling tool.
+Use the admin username and password as specified in the `docker/start.sh` file to login initially.

 # Tearing down